aditya18007/config/README.md

 * Robust, private.
 * I do not use any plugins.
 * I DO NOT want any new suggestions, articles etc. I want full control over my browsing.
+* Tabliss addon.
+Loved it.

 ### Edge
-* It is fishy.
-But stable and robust.
-* I use it for stuff like email etc.
-* Edge has a great interface and a brilliant pdf reader + annotator.
+* Only for pdf reader and annotator.
-* I do not do everyda browsing and all on it

 ### Typora
 * I love typora